MicrosoftDocs/connected-spaces/articles/camera-placement-checklist.md

 4. [Review height, angle, and focus-point recommendations](camera-placement-recommendations.md) to determine camera placement details for the specified locations.

-5. [Determine the installation locations](camera-placement-recommendations.md) (height and distance from target) for each camera to help prepare for installation and cable routing.

 ## What's next?

 [Learn about general placement guidelines and scenarios](camera-placement-general.md)